CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/option/option.md

 ![set character image](images/option_2.png)

-\* In this example, the image of the the character "OИE"'s Talk voice has been replaced with the user image of Suzuki Tsuzumi (すずきつづみ).
+\* In this example, the image of the the character "OИE"'s Talk voice has been replaced with the user image of Suzuki Tsudumi (すずきつづみ).

 [Display user image](../characterimage)